-The workup for patients in whom metastatic synchronous adenocarcinoma from the large bowel (eg, colorectal liver metastases) is suspected should include a total colonoscopy, CBC, chemistry profile, CEA determination, needle biopsy if indicated, and CT scan with intravenous contrast of the chest, abdomen, and pelvis.
-179 MRI with intravenous contrast should be considered if CT is inadequate.
+The workup for patients in whom metastatic synchronous adenocarcinoma from the large bowel (eg, colorectal liver metastases) is suspected should include a total colonoscopy, CBC, chemistry profile, CEA determination, biopsy if indicated, and CT scan with intravenous contrast of the chest, abdomen, and pelvis.
+MRI with intravenous contrast should be considered if CT is inadequate.
 The panel also recommends tumor KRAS/NRAS gene status testing at diagnosis of metastatic disease and consideration of BRAF genotyping for all patients with KRAS/NRAS wild-type metastatic colon cancer (see The Role of KRAS, NRAS, and BRAF Status, above).

-The panel strongly discourages the routine use of PET/CT scanning for staging, baseline imaging, or routine follow-up, and recommends consideration of a preoperative PET/CT scan at baseline if prior anatomic imaging indicates the presence of potentially surgically curable M1 disease in selected cases.
+The panel strongly discourages the routine use of PET/CT scanning for staging, baseline imaging, or routine follow-up.
+However, the panel recommends consideration of a preoperative PET/CT scan at baseline in selected cases if prior anatomic imaging indicates the presence of potentially surgically curable M1 disease.
 The purpose of this PET/CT scan is to evaluate for unrecognized metastatic disease that would preclude the possibility of surgical management.
-A recent randomized clinical trial of patients with resectable metachronous metastases assessed the role of PET/CT in the workup of potential curable disease.719 While there was no impact of PET/CT on survival, surgical management was changed in 8% of patients after PET/CT.
+A recent randomized clinical trial of patients with resectable metachronous metastases assessed the role of PET/CT in the workup of potential curable disease.
+795 While there was no impact of PET/CT on survival, surgical management was changed in 8% of patients after PET/CT.
 For example, resection was not undertaken for 2.7% of patients because additional metastatic disease was identified (bone, peritoneum/omentum, abdominal nodes).
 In addition, 1.5% of patients had more extensive hepatic resections and 3.4% had additional organ surgery.
-An additional 8.4% of patients in the PET/CT arm had falsepositive results, many of which were investigated with biopsies or additional imaging.
+An additional 8.4% of patients in the PET/CT arm had false-positive results, many of which were investigated with biopsies or additional imaging.
+A meta-analysis of 18 studies including 1059 patients with hepatic colorectal metastases found that PET or PET/CT results changed management in 24% of patients.796

 Patients with clearly unresectable metastatic disease should not have baseline PET/CT scans.
-The panel also notes that PET/CT scans should not be used to assess response to chemotherapy, because a PET/CT scan can become transiently negative after chemotherapy (eg, in the presence of necrotic lesions).720 False-positive PET/CT scan results can occur in the presence of tissue inflammation after surgery or infection.720 An MRI with intravenous contrast can be considered as part of the preoperative evaluation of patients with potentially surgically resectable M1 liver disease.
+The panel also notes that PET/CT scans should not be used to assess response to chemotherapy, because a PET/CT scan can become transiently negative after chemotherapy (eg, in the presence of necrotic lesions).
+False-positive PET/CT scan results can occur in the presence of tissue inflammation after surgery or infection.
+An MRI with intravenous contrast can be considered as part of the preoperative evaluation of patients with potentially surgically resectable M1 liver disease.
 For example, an MRI with contrast may be of use when the PET and CT scan results are inconsistent with respect to the extent of disease in the liver.